jmhodges/poolparty/README.txt

 === IN A CONFIG FILE

-PoolParty assumes your config directory is set in config/config.yml.
+poolparty assumes your config directory is set in config/config.yml.
 However, you can set this in your environment variables and it will read the config file from the environment variable

 === WITH A RAKE TASK

-PoolParty comes with a rake task that can setup your environment for you.
+poolparty comes with a rake task that can setup your environment for you.
 Set the environment variables above and run

   rake dev:setup